Body Of American Michael Sharp, U.N. Peacekeeper In Congo, Found In Shallow Grave

 The Washington Post reports that 34-year-old Michael Sharp was killed last month in Congo.
 His remains were found in a shallow grave, together with those of a colleague.

 To those people who knew Michael, the most crushing aspect of his death is the unfairness of it all.
-Michael, together with a local interpreter and a Swedish colleague were captured then killed by unknown assailants.
+Michael, together with a local interpreter and a Swedish colleague, were captured then killed by unknown assailants.

 According to Rachel, Michael cared deeply about everyone and saw no difference between people of different nationalities.
 For three years he volunteered for the Mennonite Central Committee in Congo, receiving just a small monthly stipend.